 Can a hot tub sit on gravel?
 We were wondering the same thing when helping friends plan their hot tub location.
 Buying a new hot tub is an invigorating experience.

-Short answer is: Yes.
-Gravel is an excellent base for hot tubs because it allows for drainage of water while being sturdy enough to handle the high weight of a hot tub.
+Short answer: Yes.
+Gravel is an excellent base for hot tubs because it allows for drainage of water while being sturdy enough to handle the heavy weight of a hot tub.

 While some people may think that their deck or patio is the go-to placement for their hot tub (due to convenience and aesthetics), gravel may actually be a better option.
 We’re going to discuss why gravel is a superior choice for hot tub placement.